 2. Chemical fertilizers can deplete the soil

 The problem with using chemical fertilizers is that they alter the pH (potential of hydrogen) value of the soil.
 Furthermore, this kind of fertilizer reduces the humus and organic matter content.
 This loss negatively impacts the soil’s capacity to store nutrients, followed by its depletion.
-The overuse of chemical fertilizers with time yields crops, but they become nutritionally deficient.
+The overuse of chemical fertilizers over time yields crops, but they become nutritionally deficient.

 3. They pollute the environment